 ANDREW J A HOLLAND

 BSc (Hons) MB BS PhD (Syd) FRCS (Eng) FRACS (Paed) FACS Professor of Paediatric Surgery T 1300 362 278 F 1300 315 668

-and rew.holland@sydneypaediatricsurgery.com.au sydneypaediatricsurgery.com.au
+andrew.holland@sydneypaediatricsurgery.com.au sydneypaediatricsurgery.com.au

 HYPOSPADIAS REPAIR

 What is hypospadias?

-It is a condition in which a tube, called the urethra, does not reach its normal position at the centre of the tip of the penis.
+It is a condition in which the tube through which urine passes in the penis, called the urethra, does not reach its normal position at the centre of the tip or head of the penis.
 It is often associated with a bend in the penis, called a 'chordee', which may only be apparent when the boy has an erection.
 Almost always part of the foreskin is missing.
 The condition is a common one and involves about one in 300 boys born in Australia.
 The goals of the procedure are to: